Viewing as

 Path of Supplication

-• Identified a gap in available supplication apps — existing options were ad-heavy, required constant connectivity, or lacked multilingual support — and validated the problem before building.
+• Identified a gap in available supplication apps.
+Existing options were ad-heavy, required constant connectivity, or lacked multilingual support.
+Validated the problem before building.

 • Shipped as an offline-first PWA with service worker caching, delivering 80MB of multilingual content (Arabic, Urdu, English) at zero hosting cost.